kkkkchico/Artbox/README.md

 # Artbox
-Artbox is a social network created by artists for artists!
+Artbox is a network created by artists for artists!